A1y0sh4/The-Great-Unciv-Rework/README.md

 - All Civs and most Beliefs and Policies have been completly reworked as such their game stategies.
 I suggest the players to try reinventing their stategies in their most creative ways.

--Most Resources are not revealed until the discovery of a tech, making some combinations stategical in the early-game
+- Most Resources are not revealed until the discovery of a tech, making some combinations stategical in the early-game

--Its been added 6 new resources: 3 Bonus (Grapes, Maize, Rice) and 8 Luxuries (Amber, Cocoa, Coffee, Obsidian, Olive, Poppy, Tea, Tobacco) with the addition of 5 Alcohol-related Luxuries (Beer, Vodka, Whisky, Rum, Cognac) in addition to other
+- Its been added 6 new resources: 3 Bonus (Grapes, Maize, Rice) and 8 Luxuries (Amber, Cocoa, Coffee, Obsidian, Olive, Poppy, Tea, Tobacco) with the addition of 5 Alcohol-related Luxuries (Beer, Vodka, Whisky, Rum, Cognac) in addition to other

--Its been added 6 new alcohol buildings that grant alcohol luxuries (France and the Celts also have new Unique Buildings)
+- Its been added 6 new alcohol buildings that grant alcohol luxuries (France and the Celts also have new Unique Buildings)

--It's been added new Natural Wonders (and now all Natural Wonders give their yields without having to be worked)
+- It's been added new Natural Wonders (and now all Natural Wonders give their yields without having to be worked)

--It's been added a religious victory and some civs have it as their favourite one (Byzantium, Celts, The Ottomans, Spain, Arabia, Ethiopia, Siam)
+- It's been added a religious victory and some civs have it as their favourite one (Byzantium, Celts, The Ottomans, Spain, Arabia, Ethiopia, Siam)

--It's been added the ability to relocate your Capital and the event We Love The King Day also give +15% Gold and Production in Capital
+- It's been added the ability to relocate your Capital and the event We Love The King Day also give +15% Gold and Production in Capital

--Scouts is now the ancient era starting unit
+- Scouts is now the ancient era starting unit

--It's lowered the amount of unhappiness required to spawn rebels (from 20 to 10)
+- It's lowered the amount of unhappiness required to spawn rebels (from 20 to 10)

--Cities in Fresh water obtain a growth bonus (+15%)

--City-States bonuses have been completly reworked
+- City-States bonuses have been completly reworked

--Buildings and Roads Upkeep raise by +5% each time you get into the next era (up to +35%)
+- Buildings and Roads Upkeep raise by +5% each time you get into the next era (up to +35%)

--The maintainance of ALL military units is raised by +4% per era, but some UnitsTypes receive an additional raise
+- The maintainance of ALL military units is raised by +4% per era, but some UnitsTypes receive an additional raise

 (Mounted: +25%,
  Water: +50%,